+A waste storage impoundment made by constructing an embankment and/or excavating a pit or dugout or by fabricating a manmade structure.
 Waste storage facility is to store or settle agricultural by-products in order to maximize their use as soil amendments in an environmentally safe manner.
 Waste treatment lagoon is an impoundment made by excavation or earth fill for biological treatment of animal or other agricultural waste.

 Where is it used:

 Waste Storage Facility applies where

 - The storage and/or settling facility is a component of a conservation plan and Comprehensive Nutrient Management Plan (CNMP), and shall be compatible with other components of the conservation plan and CNMP.